mio2smug/calculator/README.md

 -enter function behavior sets second user input as our secondary operand, evaluates, returns result, sets total as our initial operator, then wipes the current user input to make room for a new one in case user wants to chain a series of mathematical problems.

 Unintended consequences:
 Program is very verbose.
 Can definitely be shortened.
+While looking at other peoples solution their knowledge of DOM control allows them for shorter code.
 Program only works with the following order: [input] enter operator [input] enter operator [input] enter operator [input]...

 pros: